Hello, שלום, hallo, hola, ٱلسَّلَامُ عَلَيْكُمْ! ;-)

 Jannsens, Shenar et al. 2020, A&A, 646, 33

-Soetkin now continues her PhD under my co-supervision with the goal of hunting for black holes with Gaia -- check out her 1st PhD paper: Janssens, Shenar et al. 2022, A&A, 658, 129
+Soetkin now continues her PhD under my co-supervision with the goal of hunting for black holes with Gaia -- check out her PhD papers: Janssens, Shenar et al. 2022, A&A, 658, 129

 MSc: Roel Lefever